hoffmangroup/mccf1/README.md

 ### What is this repository for? ###

 * Quick summary

-The MCC-F1Measure reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 metric of this prediction.
+The MCC-F1Measure reads an input dataset of real values and prediction values of binary classification, and outputs the corresponding MCC-F1 metric and the best threshold of this prediction.

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)